AdamBlomfield/price-optimisation-ecommerce/README.md

 **This project tackles the problem by architecting a robust, reproducible data science solution.**

 1. **High-Fidelity Synthetic Data:** To overcome the limitations of real-world transactional data (which often lacks price variation), a synthetic dataset was generated.
 This creates a controlled environment where the "ground truth" price elasticity is known, allowing for rigorous model validation.
-2. **Interpretable Modeling with GAMs:** A simple linear regression would fail to capture the complex, non-linear effects of seasonality and marketing, leading to a biased estimate of price elasticity.
-Conversely, a "black-box" model like a Gradient Boosting Machine would be uninterpretable to business users. **Generalized Additive Models (GAMs)** were chosen as the ideal solution, as they:
+2. **Interpretable Modelling with GAMs:** A simple linear regression would fail to capture the complex, non-linear effects of seasonality and marketing, leading to a biased estimate of price elasticity.
+Conversely, a "black-box" model like a Gradient Boosting Machine would be uninterpretable to business users. **Generalised Additive Models (GAMs)** were chosen as the ideal solution, as they:
-   * **Provide a direct, interpretable coefficient for price elasticity (by modeling price as a linear term).**
+   * **Provide a direct, interpretable coefficient for price elasticity (by modelling price as a linear term).**
    * **Flexibly capture complex, non-linear relationships of confounding variables (like seasonality and marketing spend) using smooth splines.**
 3. **Interactive Decision-Support Dashboard:** The final model is deployed into an interactive Plotly Dash application.
 This tool is not a black box; it's a decision-support system that allows category managers to explore the trade-offs between price, sales volume, and total revenue.

 ## Key Features

-* **Revenue Optimization Curve:** The core visualization that plots Predicted Revenue against Price, making the optimal price point intuitive and easy to identify.
+* **Revenue Optimisation Curve:** The core visualisation that plots Predicted Revenue against Price, making the optimal price point intuitive and easy to identify.
 * **Interactive "What-If" Analysis:** A price slider allows users to instantly see the predicted impact of any price change on sales and revenue.
 * **Scenario Comparison Table:** A clear table that compares the "Current Strategy," the user's "Selected Strategy," and the model's "Optimal Strategy," quantifying the potential revenue lift of each decision.

 ## Tech Stack

-* **Backend & Modeling:** Python, Pandas, NumPy, Scikit-learn, PyGAM
+* **Backend & Modelling:** Python, Pandas, NumPy, Scikit-learn, PyGAM
 * **Dashboard:** Plotly Dash, Dash Bootstrap Components
 * **Project Management:** Makefile, Cookiecutter Data Science structure
 * **Testing:** Pytest